 And this is all to say nothing about the potential for cryptocurrencies to one day gain more traction and cause a huge upheaval in the way financial intermediaries operate.
 While anyone who has followed the cryptocurrency scene over the past few years can attest to the significant volatility in the sector, that has not stopped large financial institutions like Bank of America from expressing worry about their growing popularity and seeking ways to stay ahead of potential developments in blockchain technology.

 In the face of such increasing competition in the financial sector, it is necessary for companies to be able to innovate to continue to prosper.
-In technology, Apple was a dominant force for innovation during the time of Steve Jobs, but recent sales decline has come along rumblings concerning a lack of innovation coming out of the company.
+In technology, Apple was a dominant force for innovation during the time of Steve Jobs, but sales decline has come along rumblings concerning a lack of innovation coming out of the company.

 Of course, Apple is still an industry giant and will not be going away anytime soon, as has been demonstrated by the reveal of the Apple Card, a partnership with Goldman Sachs and Mastercard that offers a credit card integrated directly into the iPhone’s Wallet app, as well as new subscription services in news and television programming.
 Apple stock has continued to rise despite poor headlines earlier in the year, serving as a reminder that even the most successful companies must innovate to stay ahead of the competition.

 Innovation that lets one company stay ahead of the competition could end up changing the way the entire industry operates, leaving those slower to adapt behind.
 Disruptive technologies can take the form of service ecosystems like Apple Pay, new investing platforms like the Robinhood app, or even would-be money of the future like cryptocurrencies.